Khirbet Midras

 History and Archaeology of Khirbet Midras

-Khirbet Midras was settled in the Hellenistic period, and like its neighboring site Maresha, it had an undergrounds city.
-The soft local limestone enabled quarrying in a large scale, for different purposes: water cisterns, olive presses, dovecots, burial, storage and more.
-During the Bar-Kokhba revolt tactical tunnels were added in the underground city for a querilla war against the Romans.
+Khirbet Midras was settled in the Hellenistic period, and like its neighboring site, Maresha, it had an underground city.
+The soft local limestone enabled quarrying on a large scale, forming spaces for different purposes: water cisterns, olive presses, dovecots, burial, storage, and more.
+During the Bar-Kokhba revolt (132-135 CE) the rebels added tactical tunnels for a guerilla war against the Romans.
 Some of them are marked and are popular among youth groups.
-The southern end of the site was used for burials.
-In recent years a structure is being exposed in that area, whose purpose is still not clear.
-Some scholars suggest it is a monument formed by King Herod to mark his origins in this area.
-In 2011 another structure was exposed in the central part of the site.
-It was thought to be a synagogue, but turned out to be a Byzantine church, with exceptionally well-preserved colorful mosaic floors.
-Unfortunately, due to vandalism the mosaic was covered up for its protection.
+The southern end of the site was used for burials, and possibly cultic activity.

 Touring Khirbet Midras